moraeseduarda/100-days-of-code-python/day03/README.md

-# Day 3: Control Flow and Logical Operators - Project: Treasure Island
+# Day 3: Control Flow and Logical Operators

 ## Concepts Practised:
 - Control Flow with if / else and Conditional Operators